Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Hardness of Finding Maximum Acyclic Subsets

 Conflicts of the first and last point occur between a triangle pair that is only added to $S$ if the variable has assignment \textsc{True} and another triangle pair that requires that the same variable is set to \textsc{False}.
 Therefore, these conflicts will not occur between triangle pairs in $S$.
 All other conflicts are allowed by the second condition of \cref{lem:acyclic}.

 \subparagraph{The reduction.} We combine all gadgets to one instance.
-Consider a given instance $\phi$ of \textsc{Planar Separable Monotone Max-2SAT} on $w$ variables and $m$ clauses with an aligned drawing $D(G_\phi)$ of the clause variable incident graph $D(G_\phi)$ and an integer $k'$.
+Consider a given instance $\phi$ of \textsc{Planar Separable Monotone Max-2SAT} on $\lvert X \rvert$ variables and $\lvert C \rvert$ clauses with an aligned drawing $D(G_\phi)$ of the clause variable incidence graph $G_\phi$ and an integer $k'$.
 We construct two triangulations $T$ and $T'$ with their linear representation according to $D(G_\phi)$.
-First, we place $w$ variable gadgets in the linear representation.
+First, we place variable gadgets in the linear representation.
 The gadgets from left to right represent the variables in the same order as they appear on the horizontal separating line in $D(G_\phi)$.
 Further, we place the variable gadgets such that the rightmost vertex of one variable gadget coincides with the leftmost vertex of the variable gadget immediately to its right.

 Next, we add a clause gadget for every clause.
-We do this in a way that whenever a clause covers another clause in $D(G_\phi)$, the corresponding clause gadgets are covered in the same way.
+The drawing of the clause incidence graph $D(G_\phi)$ determines the positioning of the gadgets.
+We say that a clause $C_1$ \emph{covers} another clause $C_2$ if in $D(G_\phi)$ $C_2$ is contained in the bounded face whose boundary is formed by the horizontal spine containing the variables, the rectangle representing $C_1$ and the two clause-variable-incidence edges at $C_1$.
+For a positive clause $C_2$ that is covered by a positive clause $C_1$, we can arrange the positive gadgets to resemble this drawing.
+We do so by placing the clause gadget of $C_2$ in the face that is bounded by the spine vertices from below and the above and crossing pair pair of $C_1$ from above.
+In a symmetric way, we can describe the placement of negative clause gadgets.

-Further, we add the clauses in a way that we have no ``gaps" on the spine between the constructed triangles.
+Further, we add the clauses such that we have no ``gaps" on the spine between the constructed triangles.
 The left vertex of the pairs coming from $x_i$ is the same vertex as the left vertex of the first triangle of a negative clause gadget.
 The right vertex of the triangle of one negative clause gadget is the left vertex of the negative clause gadget that comes immediately after in the linear representation.
 The right vertex of the last negative clause gadget coincides with the left vertex of the triangles coming from $\bar{x}_i$.
 We repeat this for the second half of the gadget for the positive clause gadgets in a similar manner.
 That way, all edges of the spine are part of some triangle and $\Gamma$ is fully determined by the variable gadgets and clause gadgets.

 Since, $G_\phi$ is planar, we end up with two plane graphs, one above the spine of the linear representation and one below.
-We arbitrarily extend both of them to a triangulation.
+We arbitrarily extend both of them to triangulations.
 For an illustration, see \cref{fig:reduction}.